gonzalocasas/Specifications/docs/router.md

 communication from several gateways.
 Thus, gateways are completely unknown from a router - and would remain unknown during the router lifecycle.

-A router is thereby a machine one which gateway will attempt to connect.
+A router is thereby a machine on which gateway will attempt to connect.
 This assumes that the router is accessible via a static IP address or solvable through a DNS service.
 The whole protocol used by gateways can be found [here][gateway_protocol] and could be sum up the following ways: